-Inability to Mount Filesystems on Windows .
-168 Access-Denied Error when Accessing Filesystem on Windows .
-170 Application Works with NTFS but not CXFS for Windows .
-171 Delayed-Write Error Dialog is Generated by the Windows Kernel .
-171 CXFS Client Service Does Not Start on Windows .
-172 $ CXFS \ Client \ Service \ Cannot \ Map \ Users \ other \ than \ {\tt Administrator} \ for \ Windows \qquad . $.
-172 Filesystems Are Not Displayed on Windows .
-173 Large Log Files on Windows .
-174 Windows Failure on Reboot .
-174 NO_MORE_SYSTEM_PTES Error Message .
-175 Application Cannot Create File Under CXFS Drive Letter .
-175 Installation File Not Found Errors .
-176 Problems Specific to Windows Vista, Windows Server 2008, and Windows 7 .
-176 Node Loses Membership Due to Hibernation .
-176 Node Appears to be in Membership But Is Not .
-177 Node Unable to cd to a Mounted Filesystem .
-177 Slow Installation .
-177 Reporting Windows Problems .
-178 Retaining Windows Information .
-178 Saving Crash Dumps for Windows .
-179 Saving Application Crash Dumps for Windows Vista, Windows Server 2008, and Windows 7 .
-179 Generating a Crash Dump on a Hung Windows Node .
-180 6.
-Configuring Client-Only Nodes .
-183 Defining the Client-Only Nodes .
-184 Adding the Client-Only Nodes to the Cluster (GUI) .
-185 Defining the Switch for I/O Fencing .
-185
+Mapping XVM Volumes to Storage Targets on Windows 165 Troubleshooting for Windows 167 Verification that the CXFS Software is Running Correctly for Windows 168 Inability to Mount Filesystems on Windows 168 Access-Denied Error when Accessing Filesystem on Windows 170 Application Works with NTFS but not CXFS for Windows 171 Delayed-Write Error Dialog is Generated by the Windows Kernel 171 CXFS Client Service Does Not Start on Windows • 172 172 Filesystems Are Not Displayed on Windows 173 Large Log Files on Windows 174 Windows Failure on Reboot 174 175 Application Cannot Create File Under CXFS Drive Letter 175 Installation File Not Found Errors 176 176 Node Loses Membership Due to Hibernation 176 Node Appears to be in Membership But Is Not 177 Node Unable to cd to a Mounted Filesystem 177 Slow Installation 177 178 Retaining Windows Information 178 Saving Crash Dumps for Windows 179 Saving Application Crash Dumps for Windows Vista, Windows Server 2008, and Windows Server 2008, and Windows Vista, Windows Vista, Windows Server 2008, and Windows Vista, Windows Vis indo ows 179 Generating a Crash Dump on a Hung Windows Node 180 6.
+Configuring Client-Only Nodes 183

+Defining the Client-Only Nodes 184

+Adding the Client-Only Nodes to the Cluster (GUI) 185

+Defining the Switch for I/O Fencing 185

-Starting CXFS Services (GUI) • • • • 187
+Starting CXFS Services (GUI) 187

 Verifying LUN Masking 188

 Mounting Filesystems 188

 Unmounting Filesystems 189

-Forced Unmount of CXFS Filesystems .
-189
+Forced Unmount of CXFS Filesystems 189

 Restarting the Windows Node 189

 Verifying the Cluster Configuration 190

-Verifying Connectivity in a Multicast Envi ron me ent (Li nu x a nd Ma c O S X No ode s) 190
+Verifying Connectivity in a Multicast Environment (Linux and Mac OS X No des)) 190

 Verifying the Cluster Status 191

-Verifying the I/O Fencing Configuration • 194
+Verifying the I/O Fencing Configuration 194

-Verifying Access to XVM Volumes • 195
+Verifying Access to XVM Volumes 195

-7 Canaval Translaghacting 100

-7. General Troubleshooting • • • • • • 199
+7. General Troubleshooting 199

-dentifying Problems • • • • • • ٠ • 199
+Identifying Problems • • • 199

-Is the Node Configured Correctly? . • • • 200
+Is the Node Configured Correctly? • 200

-Is the Node in Membership? • 200
+Is the Node in Membership?

-Is the Node Is Fenced?
 200

-Is the Node Mounting All Filesystems? • 201
+Is the Node Is Fenced? • 200

-Can the Node Access All Filesystems?
+Is the Node Mounting All Filesystems?
 202

+Can the Node Access All Filesystems? • 202

 Are There Error Messages?
 202

-What Is the Network Status?
+What Is the Network Status? • 203

+What Is the Status of XVM Mirror Licenses?
 203

-What Is the Status of XVM Mirror Licen ises s?
-203

 Typical Problems and Solutions 204

-cdb Error in the cxfs_client Log . • 204
+cdb Error in the cxfs_client Log 204

-Unable to Achieve Membership • 205

-Filesystem Appears to Be Hung 206

-No HBA WWPNs are Detected 207